-- (a) Personal harassment, bullying and sexual harassment complaints are not grievances and must follow this complaint process.
-However, any action taken by the Employer as a result of the complaint process may be grieved. - (b) All complaints will be kept confidential by the complainant, the respondent, the Employer, the Union and witnesses. - (c) The complainant and the respondent (if they are a member of the Union) have the right to union representation. - (d) A complainant may try to informally resolve their complaint with the assistance of a supervisor, manager, shop steward, union staff representative or mediator.
-If the complainant is satisfied with the outcome reached at this point, the complaint is resolved. - (e) Until a complaint is resolved, the Employer may take interim measures, including separating the complainant and the respondent. - (f) Immediate defusing, debriefing where deemed appropriate will be made available to all regular and casual employees though the EFAP program at no cost to the affected employee(s). - (g) A complainant has the right to file a complaint under the Human Rights Code of British Columbia. - (h) An employee in need of assistance may call the WorkSafeBC Critical Incident Response pager.
-The Employer will post the current pager contact information in the workplace. - (i) An employee who wishes to pursue a complaint formally may submit a complaint in writing, within six months of the latest alleged occurrence, through the Union or directly to the General Manager or their designate (the "General Manager").
-Complaints shall be treated in strict confidence by the employees involved, the Union and the Employer. - (j) When the Employer has received a complaint, they will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days.
+(a) Personal harassment, bullying and sexual harassment complaints are not grievances and must follow this complaint process.
+However, any action taken by the Employer as a result of the complaint process may be grieved.

+(b) All complaints will be kept confidential by all parties involved including but not necessarily limited to the complainant, the respondent, the Employer, the Union and witnesses.

+(c) The complainant, witnesses, and the respondent (if they are a member of the Union) have the right to union representation.

+(d) A complainant may try to informally resolve their complaint with the assistance of a supervisor, manager, shop steward, union staff representative or mediator.
+If the complainant is satisfied with the outcome reached at this point, the complaint is resolved.

+(e) Until a complaint is resolved, the Employer may take interim measures, including separating the complainant and the respondent.

+(f) Immediate defusing, debriefing where deemed appropriate will be made available to all regular and casual employees though the EFAP program at no cost to the affected employee(s).

+(g) A complainant has the right to file a complaint under the Human Rights Code of British Columbia.

+(h) If the complaint involves a respondent who is not an employee (e.g. Resident, Contractor, Manager), reasonable efforts will be made to minimize and eliminate contact between the complainant and respondent until the complaint is resolved.

+(i) An employee who wishes to pursue a complaint formally may submit a complaint in writing, within six months of the latest alleged occurrence, through the Union or directly to the General Manager or their designate (the "General Manager").
+Complaints shall be treated in strict confidence by the employees involved, the Union and the Employer.
+The complaint must contain the specific instance(s) and date(s) that the alleged harassment occurred, the names of any witnesses, an explanation of how the action constitutes a violation of any of Articles 1.5 - 1.7, and the remedy sought.

+(j) When the Employer has received a complaint, they will notify the respondent and the union staff representative of the substance of the complaint in writing within 15 days.
 The respondent is entitled to attend, participate in, and be represented at any hearing under this clause.
 If the complainant and/or respondent is a member of the bargaining unit they shall be given the option of having union representation present at any meetings held to investigate the complaint.

-- (k) The Employer shall investigate the complaint and shall submit a report to the General Manager in writing within 30 days of receipt of the complaint.
-The General Manager shall, within 30 days of receipt of the report, give such orders as may be necessary to resolve the issue. - (I) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer may take appropriate action which may include discipline.
-Such action shall only be for just cause and may be grieved pursuant to Article 8. - (m) Pending determination of the complaint, the General Manager may take interim measures to separate the employees concerned if deemed necessary. - (n) In cases where the harassment requires the transfer of any employee, it shall be the harasser who is transferred, except that the employee harassed may be transferred with their consent.
+(k) The Employer shall investigate the complaint and shall submit a report to the General Manager in writing within 30 days of receipt of the complaint.
+The General Manager shall, within 30 days of receipt of the report, give such orders as may be necessary to resolve the issue.
+Within 30 days of receipt of the report, if the complainant has involved the Union in the administration of the complaint, the General Manager will provide a summary and description of any remedial actions taken in response to the complaint to the Chairperson of the Union Bargaining Committee and to the President of the Union or their designate.

+(I) Where the complaint is determined to be of a frivolous, vindictive or vexatious nature, the Employer may take appropriate action which may include discipline.
+Such action shall only be for just cause and may be grieved pursuant to Article 8.

+(m) In cases where the harassment requires the transfer of any employee, it shall be the harasser who is transferred, except that the employee harassed may be transferred with their consent.